aurellemeless/jelixPhpResponse/README.md

 Usage
 --------------
-First put the phpResponse class in your app responses directory '/responses/' like that '/responses/phpResponse.class.php' Declare second the response in your app config file ' /var/config/mainconfig.ini.php' or in the entrypoint configuration file 'config/index/config.ini.php'
+First put the phpResponse class in your app responses directory '/responses/' like that '/responses/phpResponse.class.php'

+Second declare the response in your app config file ' /var/config/mainconfig.ini.php' or in the entrypoint configuration file 'config/index/config.ini.php'

 For Example :

 ```php